ROBERT C. PEOPLES JR.

 Fulton was born and raised in Delaware, graduating from Concord High School.
 He studied heavy equipment and truck repair at Lincoln Technical Institute in Philadelphia.
 In 1987, he started working at the family business - State Line Machine Inc. - and now runs the business along with his son.
 Fulton has been married to his wife, Pam, for 36 years and they have a set of twins - a son, Ryan, and a daughter, Kelsey.
 Plus, they have a grandson on the way.
 Fulton and Pam enjoy gardening, yard work, and taking trips to Florida to see their daughter.

 ROBERT H. SPENCER

 Bob is a retired staff engineer from the Boeing Co. and is a member of the American Helicopter Society.
 He has authored numerous papers and reports on rotorcraft acoustics and has a Bachelor of Science in aeronautical engineering from the University of Maryland.
-Bob is an active volunteer at the American Helicopter Museum and Education Center in West Chester, PA, and can often be found working the ticket counter at the railroad.
+Bob is an active volunteer at the American Helicopter Museum and Education Center in West Chester, PA.
 He is a three-term past president of HRCV and was the long-time editor of The Lantern, the HRCV newsletter.
 Bob served on the Board of Directors from 1980 to 2009.